- Looking to expand your VST library but short on cash?

 Finally, the ‘Negative’ switch engages negative compression ratios, so louder sounds are squashed down to be quieter than the unaffected signal!
 This can create interesting ducking effects, encouraging you to drive the audio hard just to hear what happens.

 Negative compression ratios are rarely encountered on other compressors, so DC1A is worth getting for this reason alone even if you’ve already got plenty of other similar plugins.

 2. TDR Kotelnikov Review

 Billed as a mastering compressor that is “proudly digital” and – shock horror – not an emulation of an existing hardware unit, Kotelnikov is another generous offering from Tokyo Dawn Records that is completely free to download and use.

-The focus here is on transparent gain reduction, which is crucial for mastering compression, but there is nothing stopping you from using it for other purposes too.
+The focus here is on transparent gain reduction, which is crucial for mastering compression, but nothing stops you from using it for other purposes.

 Sound and Features

 Aside from your standard threshold, attack and release functions the Kotelnikov quickly reveals itself to be a swiss army knife of compression.

 Rather than being a one trick pony, it is able to easily adapt to a variety of compression scenarios.

 Brickwall limiter?
 No problem.